Out There, in the Darkness

 ———

 There are a lot of things that inform my unease of the sea.
 For as many decades I have been visiting Gloucester, I’ve also been reading the stories of H.P.
-Lovecraft, where there are no shortage of creatures lurking under the surface to grab the unsuspecting.
+Lovecraft, where there is no shortage of creatures lurking under the surface to grab the unsuspecting.
 Gloucester and the other fishing towns on the North Shore served as Lovecraft’s inspiration for beshadowed Innsmouth, so it isn’t surprising that I’d have Deep Ones on the mind.

 Before I discovered the fiction of Lovecraft and friends, I grew up on a steady diet of non-fiction books devoted to accounts of strange sea creatures.
-From giant squid to Nessie to the nuckalevee, if it swam and was terrifying, I was interested.
+From giant squids to Nessie to the nuckalevee, if it swam and was terrifying, I was interested.
 But mostly terrified.
 This is how I first learned of the Gloucester Sea Serpent.

 It was first sighted by a European in 1638.
 When the man made to shoot it, his native guides warned him off, explaining that if it was not killed outright it would likely sink their ship and kill all aboard.
 Since then, similar creatures were sighted intermittently until the early 19th century when it was observed by hundreds of people as it frolicked in near Ten Pound Island, in the middle of the busy commercial fishing harbor.
 All accounts agree on the creature’s appearance – more than 60 feet long and coiled like a snake, with a horse-like head.